 Information on the Non-Contributory Vested Pension Benefit (Section 45A)

 Provided that they need the Eligibility requirements under the Act.

 Members of departments and approved authorities that were required to contribute to Public Officers Superannuation Fund (POSF) prior to 1991 DO NOT qualify for this benefit.

-Prior to 1st January 1991, officers of the Correctional Service were not required to contribute to POSF but were entitled to a non-contributory pension after completing a minimum of 20 years of service.
+Prior to 1st January 1991, non-commissioned officers of the Correctional Service were not required to contribute to POSF but were entitled to a non-contributory pension after completing a minimum of 20 years of service.
 Members of the Fire Service were also not required to contribute to the Fund but were not entitled to a pension.
 Members of the Police Force were required to contribute to NSL from 1972 onward so as other public servants.
 However, these members already in the force prior to 1972 had the option not to contribute to POSF.
 Those who exercised the option not to contribute were entitled to a non-contributory pension after completing a minimum of 20 years’ service with the Police Force.

 Changes from 1991

 From 1st January 1991, the POSF Act made it compulsory for all permanent Public Servants including members of the Fire Service, Correction Services and Police.

 In recognition of the period of non-contributory service before 1991 by Fire Service, Correctional Service and Police Force members, the POSF Act was amended to include a vest benefit in respect of service provided by these members of the Fund where they exited the Fund after 1st January 1991.

 Take note that anyone that ceased employment before 1991 is not eligible for this benefit.